Kent A. Jordan

-Kent Amos Jordan (born October 24, 1957) is a United States circuit judge of the United States Court of Appeals for the Third Circuit.
+Kent Amos Jordan (born October 24, 1957) is a former United States circuit judge of the United States Court of Appeals for the Third Circuit.
 He was previously a United States district judge of the United States District Court for the District of Delaware from 2002 to 2006.

 Early life

 Jordan was born in West Point, New York, on October 24, 1957.
-Jordan is a member of the Church of Jesus Christ of Latter-day Saints.
-He served a mission in Japan.
+Jordan is a member of the Church of Jesus Christ of Latter-day Saints and served as a missionary in Japan.

 Education and clerkship

 Jordan completed his undergraduate studies at Brigham Young University in 1981 with a Bachelor of Arts degree (majoring in economics), and received his Juris Doctor from Georgetown University Law Center in 1984.
 Jordan clerked for Judge James L. Latchum on the United States District Court for the District of Delaware from 1984 to 1985.

 Legal background

 Jordan was in private practice in Delaware from 1985 to 1987 and again from 1992 to 1997.
 In between, from 1987 to 1992, he worked for the United States Department of Justice as an Assistant United States Attorney for the District of Delaware.
 He also taught at the Widener University School of Law from 1995 to 1996 as an adjunct professor.
 He was vice president and general counsel for the Corporation Service Company from 1998 to 2002 in Wilmington, Delaware.
 Jordan currently teaches as an adjunct professor for the University of Pennsylvania Law School, Vanderbilt University Law School, and Widener University School of Law.